Niqmaddu II

+Early life

+Niqmaddu II (𒃻𒈠𒀭𒅎 Níqmâdâd, "vengeance of Hadad") took his name from the earlier Amorite ruler Niqmaddu, meaning "Addu has vindicated" to strengthen the supposed Amorite origins of his Ugaritic dynasty.

+His wife may have been Pisidqi known from a legal text.
+He had a brother Nuriyãnu.

+Reign

-Though the exact date of his accession to the throne of Ugarit is unknown, he might be a contemporary of both Akhenaten and Tutankhamun the Hittite ruler Shuppiluliuma I, and was a vassal of the latter.
+Though the exact date of his accession to the throne of Ugarit is unknown, he might be a contemporary of both Akhenaten and Tutankhamun the Hittite ruler Šuppiluliuma I, and was a vassal of the latter.
 He had good relations with Egypt, and conceded to the Amorites in a dispute over the Shiyannu region early in his reign.
-He commissioned the Baal cycle about the god Haddu/Ba'al, and had a son, Niqmepa.
+He commissioned the Baal Cycle about the god Haddu/Ba'al, and had a son, Niqmepa.

+Hittite vassalage

+In the Hittite Archives there are four letters from the time of Suppiluliuma regarding Ugarit.